nickhosamsooi/EoCIndividualpaper/README.md

 # EoC Individualpaper

-This repository contains the datafiles that have been used for the individual assignment for the WM0824 Economics of Cybersecurity course
+This repository contains the datafiles that have been used for the individual assignment for the WM0824 Economics of Cybersecurity course.
+Moreover the code that has been used for the analysis can be found in a Jupyter Notebook.

 Note: The original Mirai infections file can be found at: https://surfdrive.surf.nl/files/index.php/s/0vw5WT2GgorszwR